Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - And so, on….
 Of course, you want to create the activities according to your child’s abilities.
 You can also spell out other things to add variety.

 One smart way to work on your child’s specific skills is to set those movements to the letters in their name.
 For instance, let’s say your child’s name is BEN, and he needs to work on balancing on his left foot.
-You could assign that gross motor movement to the letter “B.” Be sure to change up the actions periodically to keep things new.
+You could assign that gross motor movement to the letter “B.” Be sure to change the actions periodically to keep things new.

 Walk The Line